- Energy-efficient living

 You can reduce consumption of resources by building smaller houses which are better designed for your needs.
 This is the most effective way to conserve precious resources for use by future generations and reduce waste.
 It also lowers costs.

-When you are designing your home or extension, think about what you need and see if you can design a smaller house or extension than you were originally planning.
+When designing your home or extension, think about what's needed and see if you can design a smaller house or extension than originally planned.
 For example, many people design large dining rooms, formal living areas and extra bathrooms but rarely use them.
 Consider some of our simple renovations for homeowners and renters that make clever use of existing spaces.

 A smaller house is the most effective way to conserve resources and reduce waste.
 It will also be cheaper to build and much cheaper to run in the long term because they require less heating, lighting and maintenance.

-If you are using recycled products, you may be able to design final dimensions of windows, kitchen units or even rooms around available material sizes.
+If using recycled products, you may be able to design final dimensions of windows, kitchen units or even rooms around available material sizes.

 Choose durable materials and finishes as they should last longer.